jefftriplett/jefftriplett.github.io/_pages/about.md

 ### <span class="text-amber-600 dark:text-amber-400">Mediaphormedia (The World Company subsidiary) (2007-2010)</span>
 {:.my-4}

-I joined [The World Company](http://www.theworldco.net) in 2007 to work at [Django Project's](http://djangoproject.com/) birthplace.
-As a Senior Developer, I worked on [Ellington CMS](https://www.ellingtoncms.com/) and [Ellington Marketplace](https://www.ellingtoncms.com/marketplace/).
+Jeff joined [The World Company](http://www.theworldco.net) in 2007 to work at [Django Project's](http://djangoproject.com/) birthplace.
+As a Senior Developer, he worked on [Ellington CMS](https://www.ellingtoncms.com/) and [Ellington Marketplace](https://www.ellingtoncms.com/marketplace/).

 ### <span class="text-amber-600 dark:text-amber-400">Fast Freedom (2002-2007)</span>
 {:.my-4}

-I was Director of Operations and started the website division/service for our company.
-I managed the hosting, development, wireless, and dial-up service and employees for five years.
+Jeff was Director of Operations and started the website division/service for the company.
+He managed the hosting, development, wireless, and dial-up service and employees for five years.

 ----